Membership Geeks

 So whether you have a tried and tested goal-setting process of your own that you're happy using…

-Or you don't currently have one in place and are planning on using The CO-STAR process…
+Or you don't currently have one in place and are planning on using the CO-STAR process…

-The important thing is that you set your goals, create and implement your plan and measure your progress.
+The important thing is that you set your goals, create and implement your plan, and measure your progress.

 The CO-STAR process is one we've used over and over again because we've had great success with it.